lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-algebraic-apps.md

 - The user clicks a button.
 - The UI calls an API.
-- The API writes to a database and emits an event.
-- A consumer picks up the event and schedules a job.
 - A job runs hours later and touches another service.

 There is no single object you can inspect and say: "this is the action, and these are all the allowed execution contexts and timing policies."

-What I would like instead

-Separate:
+We also are not sure if there are places in the codebase where operations can fail halfway and we get on invalid states.

+*I propose* we separate:

 - What an operation does (its domain logic, validations, invariants).
 - Where and when it is executed (timer, user-triggered, reaction to an event, batch, etc.).